pipiscrew/timeline/health/inflammatory.md

 *   tree nuts
 *   wheat

-According to Heﬂe these allergens **make 90%** of all reported food allergies **worldwide**.
+According to [Hefle](https://doi.org/10.1016/j.jaci.2007.04.013) (2007) these allergens **make 90%** of all reported food allergies **worldwide**.
 The number of people suffering from **IgE-mediated** allergic diseases is constantly increasing and reached the **6th leading cause** of diseases in the US.
 Although the number of Americans with allergies is around 40–50 million according to the National Institute of Health, it is believed that a large number of people have not been diagnosed yet.
 The overall prevalence of certain allergies, such as asthma, allergic rhinitis and atopic eczema, are **increasing substantially**.

 According to the World Health Organization, the number of patients who have **asthma** is about 300 million, and it is expected to increase to 400 million by 2025.
 Similarly, allergic **rhinitis** occurs in more than 500 million people worldwide and also is constantly increasing. the **intake** of **probiotics** can increase the **effectiveness** in **reducing** eczema by 21%.